 The following is a sample time frame for the course of a typical small-scale project.
 Please note that there may be variations from case to case.

-- 31 December: Deadline for submission of projects to be considered for funding the following year
+- 31 December: Deadline for submission of concepts to be considered for funding the following year

-- March: Decision on approval and rejection of projects
+- By March: Decision on approval and rejection of projects

 - April: Agreement signing, release of first tranche of project grant

 - Interim report by project proponent, and upon positive evaluation release of second tranche of project grant

 - Completion of project by end of the year in which it was approved